 |Alma Mater:||Saint Bonaventure, 2003|

-Courtney Mattingly enters her fourth season as UMass Boston's Head Women's Basketball Coach in 2012-13.
+Courtney Mattingly enters her fifth season as UMass Boston's Head Women's Basketball Coach in 2012-13.

 In just her second year on the bench, Mattingly led the Beacons to a 13-12 record, marking just the fourth time in the last 28 years that the program has posted an above .500 winning percentage.
 The squad came out of the gates on fire, posting an 8-1 record after its first nine games to match the best start in the program's 32 year history.